Flat Affect: Causes, Associated Conditions and Treatment Options

 Schizophrenia: Where Flat Affect Gets Most Attention

 Flat affect ranks as one of the most prominent negative symptoms in schizophrenia – those things that are absent when they should be present.
-While positive symptoms like hallucinations grab headlines, negative symptoms including flat affect actually predict long-term outcomes better.
+While positive symptoms like hallucinations grab headlines, negative symptoms including actually predict long-term outcomes better.

 The discrimination matters because treatment approaches differ.